SystangoTechnologies/RoRPlus/README.md

       api_client_secret: 'HDFkfRorPlus645'
       api_hmac_secret: 'HfgisL637'

+  Save the changes.

-  Now you have another master.key and encrypted credentials.
-Copy them from this project and paste in our project and Done.
+  Now you have another master.key and encrypted credentials in this testing_app repository.
+Copy them from this project and paste in our ror_plus project and Done.

 Step 4 - Rename it to your Project name
 --------------------